FANzhaoxin666/zhaoxin-team/_members/b_haoyu.md

 ---

 Hao.Xu is currently the director of Zhaoxin team.
-He works as Phd at HKUST.
+He is Phd student at HKUST.